On a generalization of affinoid varieties

 \section{Complex dagger algebras as $\bInd$-Stein algebras}

-We now define three different filtration in $W_k^n$ and study the relations between them.
-These filtrations need to be studied only in the archimedean case because they give the link between our work and the theory of Stein algebras, whereas in the non-archimedean case there is no such a well-established theory to compare with, or at least not so well-known.
+We now define three different filtrations in $W_k^n$ and study the relations between them.
+These filtrations will be studied only in the archimedean case because they give the link between our work and the theory of Stein algebras, whereas in the non-archimedean case there is no such a well-established theory to compare with, or at least not so well-known.
 For more information about the non-archimedean case of the results of this section one can refer to section 6 of \cite{BABE}.
-Thus, here we bound our discussion to the case when $k$ is archimedean,
+Thus, here we bound our discussion to the case when $k$ is archimedean.